 A substudy of Relief to capture the relationship between objective measurements (vitals signs, activity level, etc.) and clinical outcomes in subjects with a commercially approved Boston Scientific SCS systems.
+COMPLETED

 A substudy of Relief to capture the relationship between objective measurements (vitals signs, activity level, etc.) and clinical outcomes in subjects with a commercially approved Boston Scientific SCS systems.
 Boston Scientific may use observed findings to make recommendations for programming use.

 A study to compare the value of multiple modalities using the commercially approved Spectra WaveWriter SCS system for treating chronic pain versus traditional paresthesia stimulation and determine the impact of this system on global patient outcomes such as quality of life, patient preference, etc. COMPLETED